 We have retained Solebury Capital LLC, or Solebury, a FINRA member, to provide certain financial consulting services (which do not include underwriting services) in connection with this offering.
-We have agreed to pay Solebury, only upon the closing of this offering, a fee equal to 2.0% of the gross spread earned by the underwriters.
+We have agreed to pay Solebury, only upon the closing of this offering, a fee of approximately \$432,000 (assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock).
 We have also provided indemnification of Solebury pursuant to an engagement agreement.
 Solebury's services include deal structuring, fee and economic recommendations, distribution strategy recommendations and marketing message development.
 Solebury is not acting as an underwriter and has no contact with any public or institutional investor on behalf of us or the underwriters.
 In addition, Solebury will not underwrite or purchase any of our Class A common stock in this offering or otherwise participate in any such undertaking.